 - Chemotherapy: Several drugs which target rapidly dividing cells.
 Chemotherapy can shrink a tumour before surgery, after surgery to kill cancer to kill any cells left behind, or as a stand-alone treatment where surgery is not possible.
 In the latter case, the goal is to slow down the progression of the tumour.

 - Electrochemotherapy: An emerging therapeutic which shows great promise for the treatment of skin tumours.
 Chemotherapy drugs are poorly absorbed, but this treatment allows for better penetration by delivering electric impulsions into the tumour after administration of chemotherapy.
-More information is available on this site.

 - Cryosurgery: For the treatment of some cancers on the skin, liquid nitrogen is used to freeze and destroy target cancer cells.